jichaojoyce/Recommendations-with-IBM/README.md

 <a name="descripton"></a>
 ## Description

-This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+This Project is part of Data Science Nanodegree Program by Udacity in collaboration with BIM Watson Studio platform.
-The initial dataset contains disaster related categories and messages.
+The initial dataset contains users information on the articles recommendation.
-This project is aim to classify the disaster related messages to different group.
-Writen in python.
+This project is aim to analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles they will like.

-The Project contains three folders:
+The Project contains two files:

-1. 'data' folder contains the excel data and ETL Pipeline.
-The ETL pipeline is to extract data from source, clean data and save them in a proper databse structure
-2. 'models' folder contains Machine Learning Pipeline.
-The ML pipeline used GridSearchCV to train the model to category messages.
-3. 'app' folder is to show model results in a html web.
+1. 'Recommendations_with_IBM.ipynb'.
+The Jupyter notebook aims to (1) explore the article data; (2) compute user interactions; (3) deal with 'cold start problem': for new users, make recommendations based on the popular content; (4) use the SVD (singular value decomposition) model to build out a matrix decomposition and predict new articles an individual may interact with.
+2. 'Recommendations_with_IBM.html'.
+The html version of the 'Recommendations_with_IBM.ipynb' Jupyter notebook.

 <a name="getting_started"></a>
 ## Getting Started

 <a name="dependencies"></a>
 ### Libraries
-* Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
+* Machine Learning Libraries: NumPy, Pandas
-* Natural Language Process Libraries: NLTK
-* SQLlite Database Libraqries: SQLalchemy
+* Database Libraqries: pickle, project_tests
-* Web App and Data Visualization: Flask, Plotly
+* Web App and Data Visualization: matplotlib.pyplot
 <a name="installing"></a>
 ### Installing
 Clone this GIT repository: